olegas-sev/recipe-swift/README.md

-# Recept applikation i swift
+# Recipe app in swift

 ## You can view recipes and each detailed window for it